-Our efforts will address related issues including sustainability, resilience, and food security while contributing to healing economic inequalities, restoring healthy rural communities, and addressing the excessive climate burden carried by the poor in our midst.
+Our efforts will address related issues including sustainability, resilience, and food security while contributing to healing economic inequalities, restoring healthy rural communities, and addressing the excessive climate burden carried by the economically disadvantaged in our midst.

-To facilitate our mission, ROAR is organized into a three-part structure.
-First, we will act as a convenor and clearinghouse to identify needs, gaps and opportunities, and create a common agenda on climate change action..
-Second, we will provide incubator teams that will foster projects of significance by both drawing on existing resources and developing innovative and inspiring funding and investment mechanisms.
-Third, we will fill the vision gap by helping people understand the need, communicating what we are doing, and inspiring people with what is possible.
+ROAR will act as a convenor and clearinghouse to identify needs, gaps and opportunities, and create a common agenda on climate change action and we will fill the vision gap by helping people understand the need, communicating what we are doing, and inspiring people with what is possible.

-To pull this off, we will need all the resources —agencies, colleges, entrepreneurs, activists— and voices —sociologists, engineers, farmers, city planners, advocates of biophilic redesign, inspiring youth— to contribute to a more sustainable future.
+To pull this off, we will need all the resources —agencies, colleges, entrepreneurs, activists— and voices —sociologists, engineers, farmers, city planners— to contribute to a more sustainable future.
 Together we can make the boldest, most impactful changes that we can collectively imagine.

 Meet Our Team